farosaves/faro/docs/TOS.md

 “Service” means the provision of access to the Licensed Software.

 <!-- (vi) “Usage Data” means data collected about the User’s use of the Service.
 For example, how often the User accesses a to do list, or what photo(s) they favorite. -->
+### Changes to terms

-**Changes to Terms**: We reserve the right to modify these Terms at any time.
+We reserve the right to modify these Terms at any time.
 We will always post the most current version on our website and notify you should anything material change.
 By continuing to use the Services after the changes become effective, you agree to the revised Terms.

 ## Eligibility